tyoung3/sw/docs/design.md

   	* Don't over simplify and create too many fine-grained processes.
  	  * Use simple URI rules [URI Rules](https://dzone.com/articles/7-rules-for-rest-api-uri-design-1)
     * Don't buffer unnecessarily.
 Zero-length buffers are a bit more secure and minimize latency.
-  	 In come cases, particularly in cyclic networks, however, non-zero buffers may be necessary to prevent deadlock.
+  	 In some cases, particularly in cyclic networks, however, non-zero buffers may be necessary to prevent deadlock.
 Non-zero buffers may also speed processing sometimes.
   	 Note that Go uses ring buffers, implying that IPs can be received even when the buffer is not full.
 Buffers can be useful when input arrives erratically.